tomekb82/WzorceProjektowe/wzorce/WzorceProjektowe/README.md

   - Observers are loosely coupled in that the Observable knows nothing about them, other than that they implement the Observer Interface.

+## Decorator Pattern

+  - attaches additional responsibilities to an object dynamically.

+  - decorators provide a flexible alternative to subclassing for extending functionality.

+  - Decorator Pattern involves a set of decorator classes that are used to wrap concrete components.

+  - decorators change the behavior of their components by adding new functionality before and/orafter (or even in place of) method calls to the component.
+  - You can wrap a component with any number of decorators.

+# Design principles

+  - Classes should be open for extension, but closed for modification.